 Bespoke solution or a ready-made back office?

-Now that we’ve cleared up the essentials, it’s time to think about which option you will go with in terms of your P2P lending platform development and what it may cost to develop a crowdfunding platform.
+Now that we’ve cleared up the essentials, time to review the options regarding P2P lending platform development and the costs to develop a crowdfunding platform.

 There are two possible scenarios here, both having their advantages and disadvantages depending on your current demand and capabilities.

 Even though a fully bespoke solution to build a crowdfunding website takes a lot of time, you get your very own platform with full control and freedom to customise it the way you need.

 You can integrate it with any third-party system, implement a basic or sophisticated back office, and be in charge of everything that happens under the hood of the system.

 CapitalRise is a great example of a custom crowdfunding solution.
 We built a strong foundation first and then gradually added extra functionality, with more modifications happening as we speak.
 As the company fully owns the platform, it can adapt to market changes very quickly by altering parts of the platform right away.